-There’s bound to come a time in life when we discover alcohol—along with the inevitable hangovers that ensue—is losing its luster.
-Though it seems the only ones pursuing sober lifestyles are recovering alcoholics, turns out, going sober is all the rage.
-In cities like Los Angeles and New York, sober get togethers are on the rise.
+There will come a time in life when we discover that alcohol—along with the inevitable hangovers that ensue—is losing its luster.
+Today, going sober is all the rage.
+In cities like Los Angeles and New York, sober get-togethers are on the rise.
 In the Big Apple, you’ll find pop-ups like The Softer Image, an event that combines natural tonics with dancing and yoga.
 In the City of Angels, dry dinner parties are replacing the bar scene.
 In San Francisco, breweries like Mikkeller are serving up craft beer for those who don’t prefer the buzz.

 Photo Source: Unsplash